elastic/ecs/rfcs/text/0033-host-fields.md

 <!--
 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->
+The host fields in this RFC are sourced from the following data feeds:
+ - Host & Network Interface Information
+ - Office 365 Device Audit Logs
+ - Active Directory Computer Objects
+ - Host Information

+ Insert high level descriptions of each data feed here

 <!--
 Stage 2: Included a real world example source document.
 Ideally this example comes from the source(s) identified in stage 1.
 If not, it should replace them.
 The goal here is to validate the utility of these field changes in the context of a real world example.
 Format with the source name as a ### header and the example document in a GitHub code block with json formatting, or if on the larger side, add them to the corresponding RFC folder.
 -->